More From Fatherly

 How to Choose the Right Bottles and Nipples You haven't been comparison shopping until you've waded through the dozens of options out there for bottles and nipples.
 Here's your cheat sheet.

-What Foods to Prepare for Your Wife While She’s Breastfeeding While pregnant and breastfeeding, what your partner eats matters.
+How to Feed Your Breastfeeding Wife While pregnant and breastfeeding, what your partner eats matters.
 Here's how to make it all easier for her.

 The Very Real Benefits of Breast Milk Breastfeeding isn't always easy.
 But there are a ton of reasons to support your partner through the process.
 Here's why the benefits to your baby are so worth the effort.